yAudit/reports/content/06-2022-Singularity.md

 I really liked the design of the system, and the code was well written and easy to read.
 My main concerns are around the economics and system design.
 Singularity is designed around a very particular curve and the choices that led to this curve being used are not clear.
 The parameters seem to be changing from time to time and it is unclear if one set is superior to another.
 There has been care put into protecting LPs, with specific attention paid to the collateralization ratio.
 However, it is not obvious to me that optimizing purely on the cRatio is the best move.
 It seems like this can be done to users' detriment (incentivizes low liquidity, high cRatio pools).
 I would also encourage the authors to comment the code in depth, and keep the code and documentation in sync.

-## About yAcademy
+## About Electisec

-[yAcademy](https://yacademy.dev/) is an ecosystem initiative started by Yearn Finance and its ecosystem partners to bootstrap sustainable and collaborative blockchain security reviews and to nurture aspiring security talent. yAcademy includes [a fellowship program](https://yacademy.dev/fellowship-program/), a residents program, and [a guest auditor program](https://yacademy.dev/guest-auditor-program/).
+[Electisec](https://electisec.tech/) is an ecosystem initiative started by Yearn Finance and its ecosystem partners to bootstrap sustainable and collaborative blockchain security reviews and to nurture aspiring security talent.
+Electisec includes [a fellowship program](https://electisec.tech/fellowship-program/), a residents program, and [a guest auditor program](https://electisec.tech/guest-auditor-program/).
 In the fellowship program, fellows perform a series of periodic security reviews and presentations during the program.
-Residents are past fellows who continue to gain experience by performing security reviews of contracts submitted to yAcademy for review (such as this contract).
+Residents are past fellows who continue to gain experience by performing security reviews of contracts submitted to Electisec for review (such as this contract).
 Guest auditors are experts with a track record in the security space who temporarily assist with the review efforts.